lyz-code/blue-book/docs/life_planning.md

   - Taking into account the month objectives select the are you want to work on in each week day.
   - Document the week distribution in your roadmap document and make it visible in your weekly planning process.

-- Refine the roadmap of each of the selected areas
+- Refine the roadmap of each of the selected areas (maybe for the trimestral? too soon to do it in the monthly planning IMHO)
 - Define the todo of each device (mobile, tablet, laptop)
 - Tweak your *things to think about list*.
 - Tweak your *investigations list*.